Dog Hair Everywhere!

 First, let's talk about the best method for removing dog hair from your carpeted steps.
-Below are the four steps you will need to thoroughly clean your stairs.
+Below are the four steps you will need to clean your stairs thoroughly.
 Once you have tackled tricky stairs, any other carpeted area in your home can be cleaned with this method.

 - Always start at the top of the stairs.
 As you clean, gravity will be your friend.
 Any hair that floats up from your cleaning will settle on the next lower step.

 - Start with the Scotch-Brite lint roller.
-Use it to make a few passes on the face of the step as well as the top of the tread.
+Use it to make a few passes on the face of the step and the top of the tread.
 Refresh the lint roller by peeling off the current sheet as needed.
 You will notice it gets a lot less sticky as dog hair collects on the roller.

-- Once you have finished, start over at the top using your vacuum cleaner (preferably the cord-free vacuum).
-My son has the previous model of this, the DC44, and it really is amazingly maneuverable, can be used anywhere as it is cordless, and is so effective at getting into corners and crevices with a suction powerful enough to get rid of any cat or dog fur embedded in the carpet!
-Dyson V7 Motorhead
+- Once you have finished, start over at the top using your vacuum cleaner (preferably the Dyson V7 Motorhead cord-free vacuum).
+My son has the previous model of this, the DC44, and it really is amazingly maneuverable and can be used anywhere as it is cordless.
+It is so effective at getting into corners and crevices, and it has a suction powerful enough to get rid of any cat or dog fur embedded in the carpet!

-- This step is crucial to a thorough clean.
-Make sure you make several passes over the entire step (face and tread) AND use any necessary attachments before your go to clean the next step.
+- This step is crucial to get a thorough clean.
+Make sure you make several passes over the entire step (face and tread) and use any necessary attachments before you go to clean the next step.
 This will ensure that all dog hair is removed in the most effective and efficient means possible.

-They are extremely easy to use too.
+They are straightforward to use too.
 Just glide the lint roller across the carpeted step and watch as the dog hair sticks to the adhesive backing.

 Traditional vacuums can be too bulky.
 They are often too wide for the step and inefficient as a means of hair removal.
-'Dust buster' type vacuums do not have enough power behind them to get dog hair out of carpet.
+'Dust buster' type vacuums do not have enough power behind them to get dog hair out of the carpet.
 Sweeping will not work very well either.
-When it comes to this type of dog hair removal, you really need a product that is specifically developed for the task.
+When it comes to this type of dog hair removal, you really need a specifically developed product for the task.

-As you can see, my Dyson with a pet hair attachment is pretty ancient but it cleans amazingly well after many years of use!
-I love it because the HEPA filter ensures that any allergens sucked up by the vacuum, stay inside and don't get blown back out into the room.
-This is obviously especially important for anyone badly affected by pet dander or with other allergies related to atmospheric pollutants.
+As you can see, my Dyson with a pet hair attachment is pretty ancient, but it cleans amazingly well after many years of use!
+I love it because the HEPA filter ensures that any allergens sucked up by the vacuum stay inside and didn't get blown back into the room.
+This is especially important for anyone badly affected by pet dander or other allergies related to atmospheric pollutants.